kentavv/linuxcnc_vxi11/README.md

 # linuxcnc_vxi11

-Using LinuxCNC to move a probe and collect measurements with VXI11
+# Goal: Use LinuxCNC to move a probe in a rectilinear grid pattern and take measurements at each point

+# Precondition: Before running this program, configure LinuxCNC, home axes, touch off probe, configure
+# desired units, etc. Failure to do this could lead to damage.

+# Written October 2, 2016 by Kent A. Vander Velden <kent.vandervelden@gmail.com>